Monospark/firebender/README.rst

 It provides the following features:

 | **Easy installation**
-| Just install the python package and everything will be set up automatically so you can instantly start off with writing your grammars.
+| Just install the python package and everything will be set up automatically so you can instantly start off with writing and using your grammars.
+|
+| **Command line support**
+| Control Dragon + NatLink using the command line.
 |
 | **Translation support**
 | Rules can be translated into every language using the build-in translation system.
 |